Leaseweb/LswVsphereClientBundle/README.md

 LswVsphereClientBundle
 ========================

-This is a bundle for Symfony that adds the ability to communicate with VMWare vSphere API.
+This project adds the ability to Symfony and Slim Frameworks to communicate with VMWare vSphere API.

+It makes use of [our personal and updated fork](https://github.com/LeaseWeb/vmwarephp) of the [vadimcomanescu/vmwarephp](https://github.com/vadimcomanescu/vmwarephp) vSphere API client.

+This is still work in progress, a lot has to be done yet, but it is a great start for anyone that needs to interact with vSphere's complex RMI-SOAP API.
+If you are missing any functionality, feel free to make a pull request.
+You can find vSphere API documentation [here](http://pubs.vmware.com/vsphere-60/topic/com.vmware.wssdk.apiref.doc/right-pane.html).

+# Requirements
+* PHP >= 5.5.
+* Symfony / Slim framework project (it can work with other frameworks, but we only tested in these two).
+* Composer.
+* PHP SOAP extension.

 # Installation instructions
 To install this bundle in a project, please follow these steps: